cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - Remove fear of changes
 - Force you to have an architecture (boundaries management)
 - You think what you write
-- Tests are code documentation
+- Tests are code documentation (good tests)

 ---

 ## How?

-- Tests are first class Citizens, it is a part of the project as important as code, deployment and configuration
+- Tests are first class citizens, it is a part of the project as important as code, deployment and configuration
 - Rules for writing code and tests are different
 - Write code with tests in mind,